 a quote from deloitte

 To avoid such loss in productivity, companies need to better understand how to make asynchronous communications work.
+The goal is not to remove real-time communication completely, but to use it more intentionally and support it with the right asynchronous communication tools.
+This helps teams stay aligned without constant interruptions.

 When done right, asynchronous communication in the workplace brings many benefits: